gatita/data-structures/README.md

 ### Proper Parenthetics

+Takes a unicode string (text) as input and returns one of three possible values:

 * Return 1 if the string is "open" (there are open parens that are not closed)
 * Return 0 if the string is "balanced" (there are an equal number of open and closed parentheses in the string)
 * Return -1 if the string is "broken" (a closing parens has not been proceeded by one that opens)